 - Mental confusion or clouding and difficulty understanding speech

-- Pain worsening on changing position, coughing, sneezing, straining or exertion
+- Pain worsening on changing position, coughing, sneezing, or straining

 - Frequently losing balance, difficulty in walking or weakness/tingling sensations on one side of the body